denten-books/plain-text/2-device.md

 In 1936, Turing machines remained a thought experiment---not yet an actual device.
 Literature in computer science tends to treat it as an algorithm, that is a logical not yet a physical construct.
 It is impossible however to dissociate the implementation from the idea.
-The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh recently wrote for the *Communications of Computing Machinery*.
+The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures."
 It appeals to the theorist precisely because it is a theory.
 Haigh notes also that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would similarly acknowledge the material foundations of Turing computing.
 "A human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine," he wrote [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
 Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two implements required for the minimally viable operation of the Church-Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

 To encounter the digital book and therefore the Turing machine as a device, the media and book historian will find that it borrows from a number of extant